MSc Digital HealthFind a programme

-Exciting career opportunities to develop new digitally-enabled, personalised, health solutions therefore exist within academia, the charitable sector, and health providers in many different countries (e.g. the UK’s NHS), as well as myriad companies that have active health research and development programs (such as Apple, Google, Amazon, Sony, Microsoft, Samsung, Huawei, Arm amongst others).
+Many exciting career opportunities to develop new digitally enabled, personalised, health solutions exist within academia, the charitable sector, and health providers in many different countries (e.g. the UK’s NHS), as well as myriad companies that have active health research and development programs (Apple, Google, Amazon, Sony, Microsoft, Samsung, Huawei, Arm, amongst others).

 Request more information

 Find out more about studying with us or request a prospectus.

 Enquiries Team Phone: +44 (0) 117 394 1649 Email: firstname.lastname@example.org

 REF 2021 results